top of page

 The Role of Masking and Camouflaging

-Masking is one of the most important concepts for understanding autism in women and girls.
+Masking is one of the most important concepts for understanding autism in these population groups.
 It involves hiding autistic traits and imitating neurotypical behaviors.

 Impact of Masking and Being Undiagnosed

-Many women and girls live as autistic individuals until adulthood before getting diagnosed, due to several reasons, including masking.
+Many women and AFAB individuals live as autistic individuals until adulthood before getting diagnosed, due to several reasons, including masking.
 While masking can provide short-term social acceptance, it often comes with long-term costs:

 • Exhaustion and burnout: Constantly performing can drain mental and physical energy, leading to burnout or a state of extreme fatigue, reduced functioning, and loss of skills.